 Upon contact, the complainant said he was told that the employee, identified as 18-year-old Katelyn Jenay Sweeney of 300 Cotton Pointe in Bossier City, had allegedly taken money totaling $3,236.09 within five transactions..

 Shortly after 1 a.m. on July 1, Shreveport police patrol officers were called to the 8600 block of Fern Avenue relative to a shooting.
 Upon officers' arrival, they made contact with the victims, who advised that they were accosted by a group of four men, armed with handguns, who fired at them as they sat in their car.

 The crash happened at approximately 3:20 p.m. in the 3300 block of East Texas Street.
 Witnesses told police the bus was traveling east on East Texas Street when it made a stop at a bus stop and was rear-ended by an eastbound pickup truck..

 Just after 6 a.m., Shreveport police patrol officers were dispatched to the 3000 block of Morningside Drive relative to a “shots fired” call.
 Upon the arrival of officers, contact was made with the homeowners, who advised that they were awakened by loud noises outside the residence.

-Shortly after 7:30 p.m., Shreveport police patrol officers were called to the 6600 block of Liberty Street relative to a shooting.
-As officers arrived at the scene, it was learned the victim, 39-year-old Mariam Tamica Harley, was suffering what appeared to be multiple gunshot wounds to the body.
+Just after 1:30 p.m., Shreveport police patrol officers were dispatched to a home in the 1400 block of Alma Street relative to a shooting.
+As officers arrived at the home, it was soon discovered a male victim, later identified as 15-year-old Desmon Bell, was located inside the home suffering what appeared to be a single gunshot wound to the head.